 UPDATE-RECORD-FROM-SLOT - Updates database from slot value.
-Function update-record-from-slot object slot &key database => slot The name of a slot in object.
+Function update-record-from-slot object slot &key database => object An instance of a View Class.

+slot The name of a slot in object.

 database A database object.
-This will default to the value of default-database. '''
+This will default to the value of default-database.